© Copyright Cary Ravitz 2006, 2015, 2017

 Reckless dancers, poor dance form, repetitive stress, accidents can cause injury to contra dancers.
 Callers are in a position to give tips that may reduce this problem, but watch out for information overload and long speeches that lose the audience.

-Tips for avoiding injury
+Tips for avoiding injury, illness

-Tips for avoiding causing injury
+Tips for avoiding CAUSING injury, illness

 Be Flexible - There is a wide variety of bands playing for contra dances - experienced to inexperienced in contra dance, professional musicians to amateur musicians, strong orientation to music type (old time, Celtic, etc.) to anything goes, bands that are fully involved with the dance to bands that ignore the dance, bands that want the caller's input on tempo, tune choice, mood to bands that want no input except when to start and end.
 You must be able to work with any of these bands.
 And anything noted here must be adapted to your specific situation.